agpeshal/Robustness/README.md

-Here, we implement the Fast Gradient Sign Method (FGSM) and the Projected Gradient Descent to attack neural networks trained on **CIFAR10** and **MNIST**
+Implemented the Fast Gradient Sign Method (Goodfellow et al) and the Projected Gradient Descent to attack neural networks trained on **CIFAR10** and **MNIST**

-We also defend the network by performed adversarial training
+Also defended the network by performed adversarial training (Aleksander Madry et al)

 ### References